apache/paimon/docs/content/migration/migration-from-hive.md

 CALL sys.migrate_file('hive', 'default.hivetable', 'default.paimontable');
 ```
 After invoke, "hivetable" will disappear.
 And all files will be moved and renamed to paimon directory. "paimontable" here must have the same
-partition keys with "hivetable", and paimontabl should be in unaware-bucket mode.
+partition keys with "hivetable", and paimontable should be in unaware-bucket mode.